julionm/landing-page/reminder.md

 - [x] normalize a single class for titles
 - [x] check if a section Interests makes any sense
   - No it doesn't I can show this via the site style (I don't know what exactly to use, but maybe some cool icons and/or svgs)
+- [x] make last updates work
+  - [x] make it work for mobile devices
+- [x] `BUG`: After opening a project dialog you can't click on the same card again.
+It doesn't trigger a new event